-• Retention ponds - \$4M in the first 3 years, funded by loan.

-This work involves creation of retention ponds to capture stormwater during intense rainfall events reducing the peak load in the network.

-- Design work geotechnical assessments, surveying. - Site setup easements/legal/land purchase, resource consents. - Physical works constructing the retention ponds

-Long term remedies (continued for 10 years+)

-- \$2.7M over Years 4 and 5, funded by loan

-- This work involves creation of a stormwater model from catchment hydrology and accurate stormwater network data in Year 1 and then implementing the required upgrades and new pipes from Year 4.

-- Field work and data capture

-- Building and calibrating the model

-- Design and options analysis

-- Physical works upgrading and laying new pipes would begin once modelling and design work has been completed.
+- Medium term remedies \$4.0M in the first 3 years, funded by loan. - This work involves creation of retention ponds to capture stormwater during intense rainfall events reducing the peak load in the network. - o Design work, geotechnical assessments, and surveying. - o Site setup easements/legal/land purchase, resource consents. - o Physical works constructing the retention ponds - Long term remedies (continued for 10 years+) \$2.7M over Years 4 and 5 funded by loan. - This work involves creation of a stormwater model from catchment hydrology and accurate stormwater network data in Year 1 and then implementing the required upgrades and new pipes from Year 4. - o Field work and data capture - Building and calibrating the model - Design and options analysis - Physical works upgrading and laying new pipes would being once modelling and design work has been completed.